At a glance

 Seeking to change economic models so that women’s paid and unpaid work is valued and their rights and voices are stronger

 Women’s economic empowerment (WEE) is critical to women’s ability to move out and stay out of poverty.
-It is fundamental to women’s ability to enjoy all other human rights and is directly linked to gender justice and transformation of economic systems.
+It is fundamental to women’s ability to enjoy all other human rights and is directly linked to gender justice, racial justice and transformation of economic systems.

 Women’s unpaid and paid work is undervalued.
 We work to influence governments and private sector to shift these social norms and policies.
 Women are stuck in precarious jobs, with limited access to decent work.
 We work towards women gaining more power in markets and more agency from their employers.
 And finally, we work towards a caring economy where heavy and uneven care work is not the norm and we better value all of women’s work.